seemoo-lab/mobisys2018_nexmon_software_defined_radio/README.md

 # Transmitting an Example Signal

 The directory `payload_generation` contains the MATLAB script `generate_frame.m` that generates a Wi-Fi beacon frame with SSID `MyCovertChannel`.
-The generated IQ samples are written to bash script that calls `nexutil` from the nexmon.org project to load the samples into the Wi-Fi chip's Template RAM by using ioctls.
+The generated IQ samples are written to a bash script that calls `nexutil` from the nexmon.org project to load the samples into the Wi-Fi chip's Template RAM by using ioctls.
 You can either generate your own signals or use the example `myframe.sh` file for transmitting the generated Wi-Fi frame.
 To this end, follow the